Skip to content

 const data = await response.json();

-// Cache the result
+// Cache the public reputation slice

-return data.security;
+return this.cache.get(ip).data;

 }